CodingNomads/articles/movie-tweets/movie-analysis.md

 ---

 > **About the Author:** **Cagdas Yetkin** is a Data Scientist at Nokia where he works on the next generation Supply Chain improvements for network devices and software.
-He develops soccer analytics and betting applicatons as a hobby, and enjoys traveling.
+He develops soccer analytics and betting applications as a hobby, and enjoys traveling.
 Connect with him on <a href="https://www.linkedin.com/in/cagdasyetkin/" target="_blank">LinkedIn</a> and <a href="https://twitter.com/cagdasyetkin" target="_blank">Twitter</a>.

 Editor: Martin Breuss, <a href='https://twitter.com/martinbreuss' target='_blank'>@martinbreuss</a>, <a href='https://martinbreuss.com/' target='_blank'>martinbreuss.com</a>